Learn what security awareness training is, why it matters, and how it helps organizations reduce cyber risk caused by human error.

 The Human Firewall

 Cybersecurity isn't just an IT problem anymore.
 By empowering your team, you're turning them into a "human firewall"—your most important layer of defense.
+This investment pays off significantly across all sectors; explore the latest security awareness training ROI benchmarks to see the financial impact of a resilient workforce.

 When your employees know what to look for, they don't just avoid mistakes; they actively protect the organization.
 Learn how to build a program that creates this culture →